ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ![Fill out connection details](./images/cp_step2.png)

-4a. __Optional for Schema Registry__: Specify the complete URL of your Schema Registry server along with the precise RESTful path to the ID representing your preferred schema document.
-This schema will serve as the validation benchmark for all messages from your topic, consequently blocking any messages that fail the validation against the designated schema.
-Additionally, the Schema Registry allows new schema retreival via JSON_SR messages.
-In scenarios where your JSON_SR message carries a Schema Registry ID differing from the current one, Clickpipes will fetch the corresponding schema and use it for future validation.
+4a. __Schema Registry__: A valid schema is required for Avro streams and optional for JSON.
+Specify the complete URL of your Schema Registry server along with the full path to the ID of the relevant schema document.
+This schema will be used to parse (Avro) or validate (JSON) messages on the selected topic.
+Avro messages that can not be parsed or JSON messages that fail validation will generate an error.
+Note that ClickPipes will automatically retrieve an updated or different schema from the registry if indicated by the schema ID embedded in the message.
 5. Select your data format (we currently support a subset of ClickHouse formats).
 The UI will display a sample document from the selected source (Kafka topic, etc).

   ![Set data format and topic](./images/cp_step3.png)